 Transposition chart for capo

 A capo, or capo tasto in full length, is a device used for change the key without changing the tuning.
-You just attach the capo around the guitar neck on a fret that you chose and the pitch is raised (place the capo over the fretboard as you would do with your index finger playing a barre chord, e.i. close to the fret).
-Sometimes you will see notes like "Capo 3" or "Capo 5".
-This means that you would attach the capo around the guitar neck on these frets.
+Attach the capo around the guitar neck on a fret that you choose and the pitch is raised (place the capo over the fretboard as you would do with your index finger playing a barre chord).
+Sometimes you see notes like "Capo 3" or "Capo 5".
+This means that you should put the capo around the guitar neck on these frets.

-The capo is not at least a splendid solution if you find it difficult to play barre chords.
+The capo is especially a splendid solution if you find it difficult to play barre chords.
 With the assistance of a capo you can rearrange the barre chords to open chords in new positions – see the chart below.
-The capo is also a great tool for those who want to find new ways in there’s guitar playing.
+The capo is furthermore a great tool for those who want to find new ways in their guitar playing.

 Transpose with help of the capo

 The chart below is a guide that helps you find the right chord using a capo.